 7. Polish Cloth

 If you are just starting your watch care journey, there is no need to invest in a whole polishing machine.
-Instead, you can simply start with polishing cloths.
+Instead, you can simply start with polishing clothes.
 Polishing cloths are easy to use, affordable, and can be used for polishing the surface of your watch or timepiece.
 For example, if you want to give a watch a little rejuvenation, you can polish it with the help of an accessible cloth.

-William Ross is often described as a jack of all trades.
+William Ross remains often described as a jack of all trades.
 He loves to explore new things and cultivate his knowledge everywhere he goes.
 These days, he spends most of his free time writing about watches and watch accessories, as he is a collector himself.